Black Empowerment and Excellence at SAIT (BEES)

 - and that racism must be continually identified, analyzed and challenged.

-A social construct based on geographic, historical, political, economic, social/cultural factors and physical traits which seeks to classify groups of people.
+Race: A social construct based on geographic, historical, political, economic, social/cultural factors and physical traits which seek to classify groups of people.

-Any individual action, or institutional practice, which treats people differently because of their skin colour or ethnicity.
+Racism: Any individual action or institutional practice that treats people differently because of their skin colour or ethnicity.
 This distinction is often used to justify discrimination.

 Community connections